That Letter in the Mail

 Practioner Experience and Claim Complexity of Innocent Spouse and Equitable Relief Claims

 The first and second issues are the practitioner’s experience and the claim’s complexity.
-These two factors are together because they are often connected and deal with related issues.
+These two factors are together.
+They are often connected and deal with related issues.

-Denials can occur in the case of a paid preparer if they are either:
+Denials can occur in the case of a paid preparer if they are:

 - Not up to date with Innocent Spouse filings.